 – Kareena Kapoor in 3 idiots

 Bollywood might be largely responsible for restricting the Gujarati food to these 4 recipes.
-You have to visit the places in Gujarat to understand the immense number of varieties and tastes available in Gujarati cuisine.
+You have to visit Gujarat to understand the varieties and tastes available in Gujarati cuisine.
 Apart from ethnic cultures as mentioned above, the climate of Gujarat also drives the type of cuisine it has.
 Tomatoes, lemon, salt and sugar are used in abundance to fight dehydration, whereas onion and garlic is avoided to control heat in the body (eg – in Jain food).

 Vegetarian element of Gujarati cuisine